 If you have an old blue or green map brochure about accessible blinds, they are outdated.
-To obtain the most current information, check out: wdfw.wa.gov/outreach/access/accessibility/ goose.
+To obtain the most current information, check out: wdfw.wa.gov/accessibility/blinds.htm.

-New blinds and their locations change each year depending on success and other factors so check the web site for changes and remember conditions in the outdoors rapidly change so these sites may not be as accessible and usable as when they were installed.

-To track other hunting information or details on accessible hunting opportunities go to wdw.wa.gov/outreach/access/accessibility/goose.htm To volunteer to help maintain one of these blinds or for more details contact the ADA Program Manager at (360) 902-2349.
+New blinds and their locations change each year depending on success and other factors so check the web site for changes.
+Remember, conditions in the outdoors rapidly change, so these sites may not be as accessible and usable as when they were installed.
+To volunteer to help maintain one of these blinds or for more details contact the ADA Program Manager at (360) 902-2349.

-Regulated Access Programs for Waterfowl Hunting on WDFW Lands
+Regulated Access Programs for Waterfowl Hunting

-Several opportunities exist to experience waterfowl hunting through WDFW's Regulated Access Programs that focus on improving hunting conditions on WDFW lands and minimizing disturbance to waterfowl.
+Several opportunities exist to experience waterfowl hunting through WDFW's Regulated Access Programs that focus on improving hunting conditions and minimizing disturbance to waterfowl.
 These areas are designed to provide low density hunter access and are closed to commercial guiding uses.